Skip navigation

 Salary

-Each DAAD Post-Doctoral Fellow will receive a monthly salary of up to $5,000, minus U.S. taxes; access to a computer and shared workspace; internet access; access to Johns Hopkins University libraries and other facilities.
+Each DAAD Post-Doctoral Fellow will receive a monthly salary of up to $6,000, minus U.S. taxes; access to a computer and shared workspace; internet access; access to Johns Hopkins University libraries and other facilities.
 Each Fellow is expected to take care of his/her accommodation and living expenses.
 A basic health care package is available for all Post-Doctoral Fellows.
 For non-US citizens one economy class roundtrip airfare will be provided.
-Furthermore, research funding of up to $2500 for a 10-month stay will be available for each Fellow as well as one economy class roundtrip airfare to the above-mentioned conference in Germany.
+Furthermore, research funding of up to $3,000 for a 12-month stay will be available for each Fellow as well as one economy class roundtrip airfare to the above-mentioned conference in Germany.
 Health benefit premiums for accompanying dependents can also be covered ($560 per month if one dependent or $880 per month if more than one dependent).

-Application Instructions
+Application Procedure

 Each applicant should submit the following (in English):